-It is expected that these outcomes will support people who are already engaged to continue to be engaged (no net loss of participation), and inspire others to participate (net gain), which in turn is expected to contribute to enhanced collective action for Reef resilience (along with the large-scale behaviour change action and leadership pathways), including community benefits.
+It is expected that these outcomes will support people who are already engaged to continue to be engaged and inspire others to participate to maintain and improve community organisations capacity to deliver action.
+With greater participation capacity and telling the stories of impact, community partners are able to leverage resources for community action, which is expected to contribute to enhanced collective action for Reef resilience (along with the large-scale behaviour change action and leadership pathways), including community benefits.